Anything-at-25-00/TrebleGSIProps/README.md

-## SafetyNet sensitive props
+## Treble GSI Props

-Reset sensitive properties to safe state and try to bypass Safetynet / Play Integrity
+Reset properties to vendor ones for some Treble GSI ROMs.
+Based on sensitive_props by HuskyDG and some parts from phh copyprop in rw-system.sh